 Michael Bennett (Ngāti Pikiao, Ngāti Whakaue) is an award-winning screenwriter, filmmaker and author.
-Michael’s second feature-length drama, IN DARK PLACES screens on TVNZ July 2018 and tells the story of the wrongful, shameful conviction of Teina Pora who was imprisoned for over 21 years for a crime he did not commit.
-The film is based on the book In Dark Places (also written by Michael in 2016) and is the winner of the Ngaio Marsh Award for best non-fiction book.
-In 2013 Michael wrote and directed the award-winning documentary THE CONFESSIONS OF PRISONER T about Teina’s story.
-Michael has had short films screened at numerous film festivals including Cannes, Toronto, Berlin, London, New York and Melbourne, and his debut feature film MATARIKI premiered at the Toronto Film Festival and won awards in New Zealand and internationally.
+Michael’s second feature-length drama, In Dark Places, tells the story of Teina Pora’s imprisonment for 21 years for crimes he did not commit.
+The television film is based on Michael’s book In Dark Places which won the Ngaio Marsh Award for best non-fiction book, and Michael made an award-winning documentary about Teina’s story.
+Michael’s short films Cow and Kerosene Creek screened at numerous film festivals including Cannes, Toronto, Berlin, London and New York, and his debut feature Matariki premiered at Toronto Film Festival and won awards in New Zealand and internationally.